Year: 2022

 Convergence is a site-specific functional public art shaped in an oval composition.
 The dynamic form of it creates a metaphor for the inevitable ups and downs of life in a constant loop.

-The scratched stainless steel used for the artwork reflects the industrial spirit of GALA neighborhood’s history while the wooden sitting areas represent the surrounding nature through the use of a natural substance.
+The scratched stainless steel used for the artwork reflects the industrial spirit of the GALA neighborhood’s history while the wooden sitting areas represent the surrounding nature through the use of a natural substance.

 Drone shot credit: FonoFlick Productions.